euranofshin/euranofshin.github.io/index.md

 I serve as a direct research mentor a number of undergraduate and master's students in the intersection of reinforcement learning and human-computer interaction.

+# Outreach
+I was one of the founding member of the [University of Kentucky ACM-W](http://acm-w.cs.uky.edu/index.html) chapter.
+During this time, I created a series of introductory CS workshops for high-school students from counties in Kentucky without a computer science class/program.